sfaragy/token2049-Test/README.md

 4. prepare health endpoint for app status. -- Done
 5. Process asynchronous webhook requests. -- Done
 6. Prepare console commands for Simulating the webhook requests and monitor queue -- DoONE
-7. If I have time I will try to prepare PHPUnit test coverage with Red-Green-Refactor in mind. -- N/A
+7. If I have time I will try to prepare PHPUnit test coverage with Red-Green-Refactor in mind. -- Done
 8. Documentation on how to run the project including future improvement possibilities. -- Done
-9. Finally make the workflow to deploy in DigitalOcean. -- N/A
+9. Finally make the workflow to run tests and deploy in DigitalOcean. -- Done
 ----------------------------
 ## Features:
 1. **Crypto Checkout Simulation**: Simulates the process of creating payment sessions and tracking transactions, mocking a Coinbase Commerce integration.